The Van Dyke Dance Group ~

 |Posted: Wednesday October 22, 2014 6:04 pm|

-On November 1 at 7:30 pm in the UNCG Music Recital Hall, Virginia Dupont Freeman and Christine Bowen Stevens will dance in performance with video by Michael Frierson, and music by Stacy Garrop, played on a concert by the Red Clay Saxophone Quartet.
+On November 1 at 7:30 pm in the UNCG Music Recital Hall, Virginia Dupont Freeman and Christine Bowen Stevens danced in performance with video by Michael Frierson, and music by Stacy Garrop, played on a concert by the Red Clay Saxophone Quartet.

 I made a short dance, choosing movements that spoke of observing and responding to human interaction with nature.
 The movements portrayed a relationship between the two dancers and were limited to tight spatial restrictions.
 Michael captured the dance on video in a number of different ways--close up, full body, from different angles, etc. In editing, he rearranged it to suit the found footage in the background.
 The completed video is really a jointly made piece of work, combining his ideas with mine.
-The live music will add another strong element, creating an interesting and complex collaboration.
+The live music added another strong element, creating an interesting and complex collaboration -- better than we'd dared hope!

 |check this out|